WPTravelteam/wp-travel/readme.txt

 Requires at least: 6.0.0
 Tested up to: 6.5
 Requires PHP: 7.4
-Stable tag: 8.9.0
+Stable tag: 9.0.0
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-WP Travel is the Ultimate Travel Booking Plugin to Create Travel and Trekking Websites in Minutes, Without Coding!
+WP Travel is the optimal choice among the WordPress Travel and Tour Operator Booking Plugins to Create Travel and Trekking Websites Without Coding!

 == Description ==

-**WP Travel is the Ultimate Travel and Tour Operator Booking Plugin to Create Travel and Trekking Websites in Minutes, Without Coding!**
+**WP Travel is the optimal choice among the WordPress Travel and Tour Operator Booking Plugin to Create Travel and Trekking Websites in Minutes, Without Coding!**

 If you are looking for a reliable travel plugin for your WordPress travel booking website, then look no further than the WP Travel [WP Travel](https://wptravel.io/) plugin.
 It’s a powerful, free travel engine (also available in a Pro version with additional features) for creating customized travel agency or tour operator websites on WordPress in minutes.